stupergenius/Bens-Log/entries/roadblocks_when_making_cross_platform_command_line_swfit_scripts.md

 ...
 ```

-But in Linux we get the below output and the script never terminates (it just hanges until you kill it):
+But in Linux we get the below output and the script never terminates (it just hangs until you kill it):

 ```bash
 $ swift experiments/test_nstask.swift